How To Get Started With Amazon Sponsored Products

 Organic visibility includes assigning proper product titles, making sure you have the right niche sub-category, good images, and your product description is accurate.
 If you have not focused on growing product demand organically yet, that should be your first step.
 Organic visibility will be your cheapest way to increase Amazon BSR.

-What are Sponsored Products?
+What are Sponsored Product Campaigns?

 The three types of PPC ad campaigns on Amazon:

 These keywords are used to promote individual listing and appear in the shopping results and on product detail pages on Amazon.
+To take this a step further, make sure to optimize the listing before running a Sponsored Product campaign to ensure you're maximizing the ROI on your ad spend.

 Sponsored Product will help increase visibility and sales of your products by displaying ads when shoppers are looking for products like yours.
 There are zero monthly fees, you only pay when someone clicks on your ad.

-Where do Sponsored Product Ads show up?
+Where do Sponsored Ads show up?

 Sponsored Product Ads show up in many places when customers are searching through Amazon.
 Most notably when consumers search a keyword you are sponsoring, your product will appear first above the organic searches.